laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 You can use the knowledge acquired by a previously trained convolutional neural network as a starting point for the training and identification protocol.
 This can be useful to speed up the identification when the videos are **very** similar (same light conditions, same distance from camera to arena, same type and size of animals).

-- **KNOWLEDGE_TRANSFER_FOLDER**: Set the path to a *session* or *accumulation* folder from a previous tracked video.
+- **KNOWLEDGE_TRANSFER_FOLDER.**: Set the path to a *session* or *accumulation* folder from a previous tracked video.
 For example :toml:`"/home/username/session_test"` or :toml:`"/home/username/session_test/accumulation_0"`.
 By default, every identification protocol starts from scratch.

   .. code-block:: toml

     knowledge_transfer_folder = ''

-- **IDENTITY_TRANSFER**: If the animals being tracked are the same as the ones from the *knowledge_transfer* session, there is the possibility to perform *identity transfer*.
+- **IDENTITY_TRANSFER.**: If the animals being tracked are the same as the ones from the *knowledge_transfer* session, there is the possibility to perform *identity transfer*.
 If so, idtracker.ai will use the network from the *knowledge_transfer** session to assign the identities of the current session.
 In our experience, for this to work the video conditions need to be almost identical to the previous video.
 The default:

   .. code-block:: toml